 Interactive sound system Jan Prins (2008) Rnul

-The Maastunnel was opened in Rotterdam in 1942.
-The Rotterdam poet Jan Prins (1876-1948) wrote two quatrains for this (a quatrain is a poem or a poem of a poem of four verse lines and two rhymes).
+In 1942 the Maas Tunnel was opened in Rotterdam.
+The Rotterdam poet Jan Prins (1876-1948) wrote two quatrains for this (a quatrain is a poem or a stanza of a poem of four lines of verse and two rhymes).
 The poet PC Boutens (1870-1943) also wrote one.
-Both assignments were given by the Rotterdam 1939 Foundation and the Nederlandsch Kunstverbond, Rotterdam department.
+Both assignments were awarded by the Rotterdam 1939 Foundation and the Nederlandsch Kunstverbond, Rotterdam department.
 The war prevented the installation of the works.
-In 1968, one of Jan Prins's quatrains got a place in Rijnhaven metro station.
-That van Boutens now adorned the northern entrance to the Maas tunnel.
-As part of the “Icons and Entrees” program of the Pact op Zuid, the CBK Rotterdam commissioned the second poem of Prince to be applied in word and sound to the southern entrance of the tunnel in 2008.
-This poem could be heard through the sound system from the mouths of various people from Rotterdam.
-They each read one line from the quatrain:
+In 1968 one of Jan Prins' quatrains was given a place in the Rijnhaven metro station.
+From now on, that of Boutens graced the northern entrance of the Maastunnel.
+As part of the Pact op Zuid's “Icons en Entrees” program, in 2008 CBK Rotterdam had Prins's second poem in word and sound applied to the southern entrance of the tunnel.
+This poem could be heard through the sound system from the mouths of various Rotterdammers.
+They each read a line from the quatrain:

 A light lane that runs through the night,